-SP Enhanced Internship Programme will proceed as per normal for our 2020 September/October internship batch.
+SP Enhanced Internship Programme will proceed as per normal for our 2021 internship batch.
 Our interns are advised to follow their assigned companies’ Business Continuity Plan (BCP), if any.

 SP’s WICA-compliant insurance covers students who have confirmed diagnosis of diseases from biological agents, including COVID-19, arising from and in the course of their official internship.

 Singapore Polytechnic (SP) looks forward to collaborating with companies in providing internship opportunities to our students.
 The internship guidelines will allow you to have a comprehensive understanding of how our internship programme works and important information before and during the internship programme.
 Please read on to understand more.

 The duration of SP internship ranges from 6 to 42 weeks.
 The following list shows the different internship programs, respective duration, and Senior Liaison Officers.

 Application for internship commencing Mar / Jun 2021 is now OPEN.

 (For closing dateline, please refer to the respective courses listed below.)

 The data collected in the application form is limited to what is necessary to facilitate the carrying out of internship programme by SP.
 As SP offers other training and collaboration opportunities that benefit our industry partners, companies that collaborate with SP on internship may also receive information on these programmes from time to time.